 Raising concerns (whistleblowing)

-The importance of raising concerns at work in the public interest is recognised by employers, staff, trade unions and the general public.
-The SPF believe that it is incredibly important that there is an open environment in NHS workplaces, where staff feel confident to raise concerns about poor quality care and that management, staff and their trade unions work together in partnership to use this invaluable feedback to improve the services the NHS provides.
+The SPF encourages open environments in NHS workplaces, where staff feel confident to raise concerns about poor quality care and this feedback is used to improve the services the NHS provides.

 - who can raise a concern